MicrosoftDocs/VBA-Docs/api/Excel.Chart.Location.md

 ## Example

-This example moves the embedded chart to a new chart sheet named "Monthly Sales."
+This example moves the embedded chart to a new chart sheet named Monthly Sales.

 ```vb
 Worksheets(1).ChartObjects(1).Chart _